The course is offered annually and available to UH employees via UH Access

-Office Hours: You may contact the general instructors via email anytime there is a need; otherwise you may contact the individual module instructor.
+Office Hours: You may contact the general instructors via email anytime there is a need.

-The Research Administration Certification Program (RACP) is an online training program sponsored by the Division of Research (DOR) for University of Houston (UH) faculty and staff.
+The Research Administration Certification Program (RACP) is an online training program sponsored by the Division of Research (DOR) for all campuses of the University of Houston (UH) faculty and staff.
 It is designed to disseminate comprehensive instruction/information pertinent to research administration at UH.

 For the participant of RACP, certification will allow him/her to better assist the faculty with departmental research administration.
 Federal government requirements affecting faculty sponsored projects require knowledgeable research staff to effectively assist UH researchers.
 The overall goal is excellence in research administration that contributes to the University’s Tier One status.